Roasted Asparagus

 Jump to Recipe

-Roasted Asparagus on a white plate
+Roasted asparagus on a plate with lemons.

-Ingredients for roasted asparagus on a table
+Ingredients for roasted asparagus.

 Find the printable recipe with measurements below